PROJ(1) General Commands Manual PROJ(1)

 put values.
 For inverse projections, the output will be in

 degrees when this option is employed.
-If a format is specified
+The default format is

 N is the number of significant fractional digits to employ for